Application and admission: Philosophy of Humanity and Culture - international procedure

 - Official translations of the Transcript of Records and diploma(s)

-If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents (with the exception of the course description and the thesis/research paper).
+If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents (with the exception of the thesis/research paper).
 The translator must attach the translation to copies of the original document and stamp both documents.
 Please note: we cannot accept translations that are not attached to a copy of the original document; the translator must make sure that s/he stamps the copy of the original document and attaches the two documents to each other.

-- Statement of purpose (motivation letter) - format (pdf).
+- Statement of purpose (motivation letter).

 - Resume / Curriculum vitae.